This article addresses the steps you'll need to take to change your legal name in Minnesota. We'll discuss how to:

 - Identify the right process for you

-- Determine what paperwork should be filed
+- Determine what paperwork to file

 - Start using your new name